javoncherry2/csci-466-proj/README.md

 Javon Cherry - 11/27

-I finished the Dj Interface. it handles removing the songs from the database and updating currently played.
+I finished the Dj Interface. it handles removing the songs from the database, sorting the queues, and updating currently played.
 To use it, you can access it here: https://students.cs.niu.edu/~z2033811/proj/dj_face.php.
 I also uploaded it to github.
-I'm pretty sure that everything is working correctly, but lmk if you find anything weird when you try it.
+I'm pretty sure that everything is working correctly, but lmk if you find anything weird or somthing thats missing when you try it.